 Meet my collection of finger cymbals

 This is my main set, they travel everywhere with me – even if I have no need of cymbals.
 The set contains everything I need.
 Like mufflers to keep the peace with my neighbours; earplugs for when I’m drilling movements in class in a room full of cymbals (hearing protection is important!); and a bag to hold it all together.
-It was bought at the M&M shop in Times Square NYC by my two kids (who felt mumma needed a green M&M bag!).
+It’s always helpful to have a bag to hold everything together.
+This one was bought at the M&M shop in Times Square NYC by my kids (who felt mumma needed a green M&M bag!).

 I have several other pairs as well.
 Including a large pair of cymbals that are based on the size musicians use that can feel like you are wearing dinner plates when you first put them on.
-Two sets of Turkish style zills (one medium sized, one small), and a delicate sounding medium-small pair of cymbals that are perfect for enclosed spaces where you want to tinker not clatter.
+Two sets of Turkish style zill (one medium sized, one small), and a delicate sounding medium-small pair of cymbals.